Last updated on

 For this recipe, you can cut your mushrooms in half, quarters, or slice them.
 I often choose the size of the chop based on what they will be paired with.

-When paired with a cut of steak or a chicken breast, I prefer them sliced so I can have a bite of the meat and mushroom at the same time.
+When paired with a cut of steak or a baked chicken breast, I prefer them sliced so I can have a bite of the meat and mushroom at the same time.
 But if I am serving ground beef or vegetables I will leave them a little bigger.

 How to Saute Mushrooms